 The three opening songs are very strong – ‘My Life’ is a nice disco-inflected pop song, with a straight beat and octave bass line.
 ‘Big Shot’ is a snotty put-down driven by roaring guitars, while ‘Honesty’ is a gentle piano ballad.
 ‘Honesty’ appears to be a response to Paul Simon’s 1973 album track ‘Tenderness’; Joel reverses Simon’s “there’s no tenderness/beneath your honesty” to “If you search for tenderness it isn’t hard to find….Honesty is hardly ever heard.”

-52nd Street won a Grammy for best album in 1980, but I find it to be one of Joel’s weaker albums from the period.
+52nd Street won a Grammy for best album in 1980, but I find it to be one of Joel’s weaker albums from his peak period.

 From D. Geller and T. Hibbert, Billy Joel: An Illustrated Biography, London, 1985, p 88: “Billy’s intentions in making Glass Houses were clear.
 He was sick of people thinking he was MOR and wanted to “throw a rock at the image people have of me as a mellow balladeer.”…Billy said: “we’ve been playing rock and roll for years and years and years.
 This album is hard rock heavy.
 No balance between the ballads and the harder stuff.”
 Billy was excited about making rock, nothing but rock.”
 Glass Houses is not hard rock by any stretch of the imagination, but it does sound like Joel had been taking notice of new wave bands like The Cars, and he moves away from the expansive urban suites and jazz flavours of his late 1970s albums into delivering straightforward pop songs.